treasure-data/chef-td-agent/README.md

 Create file with source definition in `/etc/td-agent/conf.d` directory.
 It works only if `node[:td_agent][:includes]` is `true`

+Notice: If you use some plugins in your sources, you should install it before you call lwrp.

 ### Actions

 | Action | Description |